 Any technology you use to download or copy a file can be used legally or illegally.
 The technology you use to download a file has no relationship to copyright.

 Yes, BitTorrent is used for a lot of, if not most, illegal file sharing.
 But BitTorrent isn’t illegal; what’s illegal is sharing copyrighted files without permission.
-And it’s illegal no matter how you download them.
+And it’s illegal no matter what technology you use to download them.

 All that makes downloading copyrighted material extremely easy.
 Not legal; just easy.

-Knowing what is and is not copyrighted is both exceptionally simple and really, really ugly.
+Knowing what is and is not copyrighted is both simple and really, really ugly.

 In the U.S., at least, anything created is copyrighted immediately, without any action on the part of the creator.
 They don’t have to say, “This is copyrighted” with some year in order for copyright to be in place; it’s in place by default.
 The additional statements, and even registering copyright with the U.S. Copyright office, are simply steps that remind honest people to remain honest, and make the results of any legal actions clearer, and sometimes more costly, to the offender.

-The best rule of thumb is this: if it’s too good to be true, it’s probably illegal.
-When downloading something for free:
+When downloading something for free, the best rule of thumb is: if it’s too good to be true, it’s probably illegal.

 - If the other alternative is to purchase it, your download is probably illegal.